 The high+ week is an overload week that also tests new strength levels to establish appropriate loading for the following block of training.

-When designing individual programmes, I test all the lifts, calculate % of 1-rep max and specify target weights for all exercises of every session.
+When designing individual programs, I test all the lifts, calculate % of 1-rep max and specify target weights for all exercises of every session.
 But, when issuing general templates, where fighters find their own weights, it’s simpler to work with a target number or reps (e.g. 5-reps) and a weight intensity (e.g. -4 rep max).
 Therefore in this example, 5-reps completed with a weight you could lift a maximum of 9-times will feel relatively easy (low week), as you should feel like you have 4-reps left in you.

 That should fill in a few blanks and give you enough detail to structure your first block of training.
 Please let me know what you think in the comments below.